-Largely thanks to FamilySearch Indexing volunteers, FamilySearch.org has more than 3.5 billion searchable names in their available records.
+Largely thanks to FamilySearch Indexing volunteers, FamilySearch.org has more than 6.3 billion searchable records available.
 But if you only search the indexed collections on FamilySearch.org, you’ll miss out on valuable genealogy information.

 In order to make digitized records available as soon as possible, FamilySearch puts unindexed record collections online for browsing.
 You could wait until those collections are indexed to find your ancestors’ records in them—or follow these steps to find your ancestors’ records now: